tier4/nebula/docs/integration_guide.md

 ### Shutdown sequence

+Prefer RAII-based shutdown: sockets/threads/buffers should be owned by objects whose destructors stop/join/close automatically, so the wrapper does not require sensor-specific resource cleanup.

 Order of operations:

-Prefer RAII-based shutdown: sockets/threads/buffers should be owned by objects whose destructors stop/join/close automatically, so the wrapper does not require sensor-specific shutdown logic.

-1. Stop stream: Ensure receiver threads stop and join
-2. Close sockets: Ensure all network resources are closed
-3. Release buffers: Release point cloud buffers
-4. Destroy owners: Destroy the owning objects (RAII)
+1. Stop stream explicitly (e.g., `sensor_interface_stop()`)
+2. Use RAII to clean up resources (sockets, threads, buffers)
+3. Make sure that dependent components are still valid during shutdown (e.g., decoder should not be destroyed before HW interface stops)

 ### Diagnostic reporting